calculated-finance/calc-rs/README.md

 ## Fees

 The base CALC automation fee is 25 bps on any funds withdrawn or distributed from a strategy.
-CALC takes no fees on swaps or limit orders executed by strategies, meaning you can set up recurring trading strategies without worrying about losing all your profits to fees.
+CALC takes _**no fees**_ on swaps or limit orders executed by strategies, meaning you can set up recurring trading strategies without worrying about losing all your margins to fees.

 ### Affiliates